Hayden Dunham

 Hayden Frances Dunham (born June 16, 1988) is a performance artist, designer, singer, songwriter and DJ.
 They grew up in Austin, Texas and attended the Gallatin School of Individualized Study at NYU.

 They are best known for their work as QT (an initialism for Quinn Thomas) a music project founded in 2014, in collaboration with English producer A. G. Cook, and Scottish producer Sophie.
 QT is a pop singer, portrayed by Dunham and sung by Harriet Pittard, who promotes and is the living embodiment of the semi-fictitious DrinkQT energy drink.
-Their debut single "Hey QT" was released in 2014.
+They released the single "Hey QT" in 2014.

-Dunham began operating under the pseudonym Hyd in 2020, releasing their debut single "No Shadow" in September 2021.
+Dunham began operating under the pseudonym Hyd (/hīd/) in 2020, releasing their debut single "No Shadow" in September 2021.
 A four-track EP was released November 5.
 Hyd's debut album Clearing was released on November 11, 2022, via PC Music.

 Career

 2014–2016: QT

 Before the QT project, Dunham had done work as a designer and artist.
 They met Scottish producer Sophie after the two had seen each other at various events.
 They found Cook, head of the PC Music record label, through his work online.
 Dunham originally wanted to do a song as a way to market a QT energy drink, and asked the producers to repeat the name regularly.

 QT is, in effect, a virtual character.
-The concept drew comparisons to the 2002 science fiction film Simone and the virtual Japanese pop star Hatsune Miku.
+The concept drew comparisons to the 2002 science fiction film S1M0NE and the virtual Japanese pop star Hatsune Miku.
 The project includes DrinkQT, an "energy elixir" with a design by Kim Laughton.
 The music and drink are intended to be two manifestations of the same product.
 Both have been described as "fizzy" and "energetic", with Dunham stating that they wanted "to be able to talk about 'Hey QT' and have DrinkQT talk about 'Hey QT' and 'Hey QT' talk about DrinkQT."
 The drink was distributed at performances, and in May 2015 DrinkQT was made available for pre-order.
 Journalist Sasha Geffen described it as tasting "like Red Bull, only a little more tart."
 Distributing the drink was a source of friction with the Red Bull Music Academy's sponsorship of a PC Music show.